GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/shared-storage/index.md

 Many different organizations may benefit from using the Shared Storage API.
 For
 example:

-*  Adtechs to solve many common ads use cases which currently rely on third-party cookies.
+*  Content producers and adtechs to solve many common use cases, which currently rely on third-party cookies.
 *  Payments providers to understand if the user is an existing customer and tailor the checkout experience.
 *  Web security companies who use custom on-device logic to flag suspicious or